This post may contain affiliate links.

 a mixing bowl with edamame and quinoa salad

 This Asian edamame and quinoa salad can be enjoyed on it’s own, can be served as a side with your favourite protein, or be served family-style with other Asian-inspired dishes.
-Here are some great options to serve with this salad.
+I love serving it with my Weeknight Tofu Stir Fry for a healthy dinner, my 15-Minute Sesame Noodles for a something quick and easy, or topping it off with some air-fryer tofu.

 How To Store

-Store any leftovers of this edamame salad in an airtight container in the fridge for up to 4 days.
-For optimal freshness, it’s best to store the dressing separately and toss it with the salad just before serving.
-This helps keep the veggies crisp and prevents the salad from becoming soggy.
+Store leftovers in an airtight container in the fridge for up to 4 days.
+For the best texture, keep the dressing in a separate small jar and toss it with the salad just before eating.
+If you’re meal prepping individual portions, divide the salad into containers and pack a little dressing on the side so everything stays crisp throughout the week.

 Jess’s Tips

-Can I use canned edamame beans for edamame salad?
+Can I use canned edamame beans for edamame quinoa salad?

 Yes!
 Canned edamame beans aren’t as common to find at the grocery store as frozen edamame, but if you have canned edamame you can use them for this recipe.